Run Your Future Trailblazer Challenge

 - Oversee the entire program and address obstacles that arise.

-- Coordinate teacher and volunteer trainings and check-ins.
+- Coordinate teacher and volunteer trainings and periodic check-ins.

 - Organize the Maker Faire.

 Identify one or more locations that can host this program.
 Typically, the location is a school or an education institution like an after-school program.
 For example, Salesforce’s partnership with San Francisco’s middle schools serves students ranging from 11 - 14 years old.
 The current curriculum targets this age group.
-However, feel free to adapt the curriculum for another age group and let us know how it goes by posting in the Future Trailblazer group!
+However, feel free to adapt the curriculum for another age group and let us know how it goes by posting in the Age of Makers community group!
 You’ll learn more about how to do so in the last unit of this module.

 As important as the location, if not more, is a partner who will recruit students for the program and teach the curriculum at the site.
 The educator can be a teacher, parent, or administrator.
 For example, partner with Computer Science and Maker teachers.
 The educator for Salesforce’s first Maker club was a school librarian.
 The most important thing is for both you and the educator to be willing to go the extra mile to make it worthwhile for the students.